exakat/exakat-docs/Reference/Rules/Functions/NoLiteralForReference.rst

 Expressions, including ternary operator, produce value, and can't be used by reference directly.
 This is also the case for expression that include one or more reference.

+Wrongly passing a value as a reference leads to a PHP Notice.

 .. code-block:: php